gaurav1780/comp1010practicalClassMaterial/week 02 - javaEclipse/workshopJavaEclipse.md

 One of the good things about using an IDE is that you can *package* or export a program (that may contain many many files) into an archive file (.zip).
 You can then *unpackage* or import the program from an archive file into an IDE on a different machine.

-The steps required to import one or more java projects contained in an archive file named `archive.zip` are as follows:
+The steps required to import one or more java projects contained in a directory or an archive file (zip files) are as follows:

 1. Open Eclipse
 2. Choose `File`
 3. Choose `Import`
 4. Double-click (or expand) `General`
 5. Double-click `Existing projects into Workspace`
-6. Choose the option `Select archive file`
+6. Choose the options
+	a. `Select archive file` to import from archive files (zip files).
+	b. `Select root directory` to import from directories.
 7. Click on `Browse`
-8. Locate and select archive file `archive.zip`
+8. Locate and select directory or archive file from which you are importing.
 9. Click `Finish`

 ### Question 4.